nesi/support-docs/README.md

 - `overrides/partials`: Overrides and extensions for sub components.

 [^1]: A section or category can be replaced by an `index.md` file, this will replace the default nav with a page.

+## Developer Documentation

+Following pages contain information to help maintain the documentation:

+- See [contributing](https://nesi.github.io/support-docs-concept/CONTRIBUTING) ([local version](docs/CONTRIBUTING.md)), to learn how to you can contribute.
+- See [formatting](https://nesi.github.io/support-docs-concept/FORMAT), for examples of markdown syntax.
+- See [guidelines](https://nesi.github.io/support-docs-concept/GUIDE), for general principles to consider when writing pages.

 ## Theme